-- names An ordered cell array of the axes names indicating how the returned data are organized, e.g. data.Axes.names {1} is 'longitude' with the remaining values being latitude, altitude, and time. - units Cell array of measurement units for each axis.
-In this case: degrees_east, degrees north, m, and UTC. - types Cell array of data types for the axes units.
-Here, all units are doubles except for the time measurements which are coded as serial dates (datenum). - values The value that corresponds to the axes.
-For example, to see the latitudes, we would examine the 2nd cell entry:
+- names An ordered array of the axes names indicating how the returned data are organized, e.g. data.Axes.names(1) is "longitude" with the remaining values being latitude, altitude, and time. - units String array of measurement units for each axis.
+In this case: degrees\east, degrees\north, m, and UTC. - types String array of data types for the axes units.
+Here, all units are doubles except for the time measurements which are datetime objects. - values Cell array of values corresponding to grid positions on each of the axes.
+The names entry lets us know the order of these, so data.Axes.values{4} is a list of datetime objects defining the days The value that corresponds to points on the label axes.
+For example, to see the latitudes, we would examine the 2nd cell entry: data.Axes.values{2}

-'''

-data.Axes.values{2}

-'''